Sigma Faucets Review & Rating Updated: 6/07/21

 Faucets made or assembled in North America that compare to Sigma in quality and design include:

-In summary, we regard Sigma faucets as a good value in uniquely styled luxury faucets.
+Despite our concerns about the Sigma faucet warranty, we view Sigma faucets as a very good value in uniquely styled luxury faucets.
 The prices compare favorably to European- and North American-made high-end faucets of the same quality.
 Post-sale customer service is excellent.
 The design range is sufficiently broad to fit any decor choice, and the quality of the faucets is very good.
 Key components like cartridges are supplied by top-rated manufacturers and should give many years of trouble-free service in even the busiest main bath or family kitchen.

-On the downside, the Sigma warranty is somewhat ambiguous and sub-par for the North American market although the warranty on most cartridges, the key faucet component, is for the lifetime of the faucet as is the warranty on most finishes, both of which are a strong plus.
-The company website does not provide sufficiently detailed information about the faucets for an informed buying decision, which means a long conversation with customer service before a faucet is purchased.
+On the downside, the Sigma warranty is sub-par for the North American market although the warranty on most cartridges, the key faucet component, is for the lifetime of the faucet as is the warranty on most finishes, both of which are a strong plus.
+The company website does not provide sufficiently detailed information about the faucets for an informed buying decision, which means a long conversation with customer service before a faucet is purchased to find out the type of finish on the faucet you may be considering for purchase and the type and manufacturer of the faucet's cartridge.
 (See How to Buy a Faucet for more information.)

 We are continuing to research the company.
 If you have experience with Sigma faucets – good, not so good, or indifferent – we would like to hear about it, so please contact us or post a comment below.

 - For the FTC rules governing claims of "Made in U.S.A.", see Complying with the Made in USA Standard..
 While most Sigma faucets are assembled by American Faucet in California from parts and components ourced both domestically and from foreign suppliers, we found afew faucets that appear to have been manufactured entirely in Italy by and delivered to Sigma finished and ready-to-sell.
 These are 1.3795023 and 1.3795023 single lever kitchen faucets.
-The articulating wall-mounted faucet in the Sigma 2600 Series is also made in Italy by Rubinetteria Rossi Fiorenzo.
+The articulating wall-mounted faucet in the Sigma 2600 Series is also made in Italy by Rubinetteria Rossi Fiorenzo and delivered ready to sell.

 - At one time Precious Metal Finishes included three gold and two silver finishes, only two of the gold finishes are still available.